 Property insurance, as the name suggests, describes a type of insurance plan designed to offer coverage to items that belong to you.
-There are several forms of property insurance, some offering coverage for a specific item, such as a smartphone, and others offering coverage to everything inside of a rented or owned home.
+There are several forms of property insurance, some offering coverage for a specific item, such as a smartphone, and others offering coverage for everything inside of a rented or owned home.
 For a specific smartphone coverage plan, read about what phone insurance is.
+If you need one of these plans, you can check out our Akko phone insurance review or, alternatively, read about if Verizon protect is worth it.
+Additionally, if you want to cover more than just a phone, you can check out what gadget insurance is.

 There are a number of different types of property insurance, each offering its own key benefits.
 Here are some of the main property insurance types you are likely to run into and some of the advantages and potential disadvantages.
 For your phone, you will also be interested in knowing what to do if it gets bricked and you have insurance.